receptron/graphai/docs/Paper.md

     if: ":decisionNode"
 ```

-n this example, conditionalTask will only be executed if decisionNode holds a truthy value.
+In this example, conditionalTask will only be executed if decisionNode holds a truthy value.
 If decisionNode is false, the node will be skipped, allowing for dynamic and flexible workflow execution.

 By incorporating nested agents, MapReduce, and conditional flow mechanisms, GraphAI provides a robust and versatile framework for developing scalable and efficient AI applications.
 These features enable developers to manage complex workflows, optimize performance, and ensure reliable execution in distributed environments.